 As an “eco-camp,” Seba can accommodate about 16 guests.
 On the first night – December 20th, we were the only guests, and treated like royalty.

 Rooms at Seba Camp

-After dinner, a camp guide will escort you to your Seba “home,” telling you explicitly not to emerge from it until daylight.
+After dinner, a camp guide escorts you to your Seba “home.”
+He/She warns guests not to emerge until daylight.
 Humans are the interlopers in the bush – and you wouldn’t want to be at the tusk-end of a startled elephant!

 Service at Seba Camp

-This is where Wilderness Safaris excels.
-Upon arrival, you’re issued a personalized water bottle, filled by camp staff before each morning and afternoon drive.
-Each time you return to camp after a game drive, a team member is waiting with a plate of ice-cold washcloths (in summer) or warm drinks and hot towels (in winter).
+Every day, your personalized water bottle is filled by camp staff before each morning and afternoon drive.
+Upon your return to camp from a game drive, a team member waits with a plate of ice-cold washcloths (in summer) or warm drinks and hot towels (in winter).

-To cut down on the amount of clothing required for a photo-safari (bush planes have strict regulations on size and weight of luggage), Classic and Premium Wilderness Safari Camps offer complimentary laundry service – a most appreciated perk.
+Small bush planes have strict regulations on size and weight of luggage.
+So, to cut down on the amount of clothing required for a photo-safari, Classic and Premium Wilderness Safari Camps offer complimentary laundry service – a most appreciated perk.

-There is a rhythm to each day that revolves around seeing a variety of animals in the wild and eating.
-Morning game drives (up at 5am, quick bite at 5:30, in Land Rover at 6am) take advantage of creatures emerging from sleep – and before they crawl into shade – with a stop to dunk a cookie in a mug of coffee.
+There is a rhythm to each day that revolves around eating and seeing a variety of animals in the wild.
+Each day begins at 5am for a quick snack.
+Morning game drives take advantage of creatures emerging from sleep – and before they crawl into shade – with a stop to dunk a cookie in a mug of coffee.

-Back to camp by 10:30am, you’ll have a more extensive brunch at 11am, followed by a four hour mid-day “siesta” which can be spent in the pool, under fans in the main area or in the privacy of your own bungalow.
+Back to camp by 10:30am, you’ll have a more extensive brunch at 11am.
+This is followed by a four hour mid-day “siesta” which can be spent in the pool, under fans in the main area, or in the privacy of your own bungalow.